swill/cpbmapi/README.md

 INSTALL
 =======
 This project does not need to be installed, it can be run in-place.
-This project does depend on a few libraries to keep things simple.
+However, it does depend on a few libraries to keep things simple.

 docops
 ------